ahmedshady68/TopMusicAlbumsApp/README.md

 # Music App

 ## Overview
 This is a sample Android app that displays the top 100 music albums across all genres using Apple's RSS generator.
-The app uses modern Android development tools and libraries, including Jetpack Compose, Room, Dagger Hilt, and Kotlin Coroutines with Flow.
+The app uses modern Android development tools and libraries, including Jetpack Compose, Realm, Dagger Hilt, and Kotlin Coroutines with Flow.

 ## Features
 - Displays a grid of music albums with album name, artist, and album art.
 - Tapping on an album opens a detailed view with additional information.
-- Caches data locally using Room for offline access.
+- Caches data locally using Realm for offline access.
 - Handles network errors gracefully.

 ## Architecture